Fractured Magic: Egil Interlude V

 Egil rolled his eyes.
 “The crest on your saddlebags gave it away.”

 The alfar considered this.
-“How did you know it was my horse?” he asked.
+“How did you know they were my saddlebags?” he asked.

-“It was the first one you turned to—not the closest, not the calmest.”
+“That horse was the first one you turned to—not the closest, not the calmest.
+And no one coos like that at someone else’s horse.”

 “It’s truly a pleasure, Mr. Hallisey,” the tall alfar said, holding out a hand.
 Roman didn’t shake it, and the boy awkwardly dropped it again.
 “I’m Helge Evanson.
 This is Kjell and Oskar, and the one you pointed out earlier is Leandros Nochdvor, grandson to the King.”